-This study aims to analyze and assess the real situation of linkages in the chicken chain
+This study aims to analyze and assess the real situation of governance in the chicken chain

-Proposed some recommendations to strengthen the linkages and improve the chicken chain in the Kim Dong district in particular, in Vietnam in general.
+Proposed some recommendations to strengthen the governance the chicken chain and improve the benefit for chain actors in the Kim Dong district in particular, in Vietnam in general.

-3. Methodology

-Selection of the study site: Kim Dong district, Hung Yen province of Vietnam
+3. Methodology Selection of the study site: Kim Dong district, Hung Yen province of Vietnam

 It has large consumer markets in the commercial centers of Hanoi, Hung Yen and rounding areas.

-Convenient

-transportation

-network, a good

-conditions to expand

-exchanges and

-commodity

-consumption.

-Located in the triangle economic zone in the North Vietnam $\rightarrow$ attracted many domestic, foreign enterprises to invest in, many labors who consume the chicken products.
+Convenient transportation network, a good conditions to expand exchanges and commodity consumption.
+Located in the triangle economic zone in the North Vietnam → attracted many domestic, foreign enterprises to invest in, many labors who consume the chicken products.